 Divisions began to emerge within the Naga movement with the formation of the Naga People’s Convention led by Dr Imkongliba Ao, which favoured Indian statehood as a practical alternative to complete independence, and this received a more favourable response in Delhi, although the new state of Nagaland, at that time the smallest in India with an area of 15,360 square kilometres and a population of 350,000, came into being only in 1963.
 But the war continued, with the Indian army using counterinsurgency tactics of rehousing villagers away from their villages in order to separate them from the insurgents.
 Phizo of the NNC had managed to flee to London, where efforts on behalf of the Naga cause began to attract international attention and sympathy.

-A breakthrough in the stalemate with India appeared to come with the appointment by the government of a three-man peace commission consisting of the Reverend Michael Scott, B.P.
+A breakthrough in the stalemate with India appeared to come with the appointment by the government of a three-man peace commission consisting of the Reverend Michael Scott (who later went on to join David Astor in founding Minority Rights Group), B.P.
 Chaliha and J.P.
 Narayan, which was able to negotiate a cease-fire beginning in May 1964.
 However, efforts to bring about a permanent settlement failed as the two sides could not agree on a formula for settlement.
 The cease-fire continued in name until September 1972, when it was unilaterally terminated by the Indian government, but in practice fighting had continued even while it was in force, and by the late 1960s the situation had reverted almost to what it had been before the cease-fire.

-There have been several meetings that have been held between the NSCN (IM) and the central government representatives led by Oscar Fernandes in November 2004 and subsequently in February 2005.
-The only agreement on the part of the Indian government was to extend the ceasefire agreement to cover the naga inhabited areas of Assam, Manipur and Arunachal Pradesh.
-The NSCN saw the refusal of extension of the cease-fire to all Naga inhabited areas as one of the obstacles to peace talks.
-The acceptance of this demand though has been a cause for an increase in inter-state ethnic conflict in the region.
-There are a lot of concerns as regards the talks and the peace process.
-First the talks are very slow and protracted and this causing anxiety and anger amongst various sections of the Naga community.
-There has hardly been any positive result of the talks.
-On the part of the Indian government, the demand for Nagalim includes parts of various other states in the North-East: Assam, Manipur, Arunachal Pradesh as well as some part of Myanmar.
-The 30-point charter of demands forwarded by the NSCN (IM) includes the unification of Naga-inhabitant areas to form a sovereign state – Naglim.
-The talks have now slowly centred on ‘autonomy’ and both sides explore the scope of ‘autonomy’ within the Constitution at the peace negotiation meetings held in Amsterdam.
-One of the striking points is the NSCN (IM) demand for a ‘sub-national constitution' for the Naga being accommodated within text of the Indian Constitution.
-NSCN (IM) has consistently opposed the reinforcement of a federal relationship with India and has positioned themselves on defining the relationship between India and the Nagas by a mutually agreed settlement clause incorporated in the Indian Constitution as well as in a separate Naga constitution.
-This has caused a difficulty in arriving at any agreement in the most recent talks held in 2006.
+The 30-point charter of demands forwarded by the NSCN (IM) included the unification of Naga-inhabitant areas to form a sovereign state – Naglim.
+The talks now slowly centred on ‘autonomy’ and both sides explore the scope of ‘autonomy’ within the Constitution at the peace negotiation meetings held in Amsterdam.
+One of the striking points was the NSCN (IM) demand for a ‘sub-national Constitution‘ for the Nagas being accommodated within text of the Indian Constitution.
+NSCN (IM) consistently opposed the reinforcement of a federal relationship with India and positioned themselves on defining the relationship between India and the Nagas by a mutually agreed settlement clause incorporated in the Indian Constitution as well as in a separate Naga Constitution.